karmrsha/karmrsha/README.md

 - i will most likely boop you if you ship jayvik. i fucking love jayvik, please boop me too if im in a viktor skin 🙏
 - dont interact if you're here to start drama/arguments or be a dickhead. im never in the mood to deal with someone that wants to actively cause issues 💜

-**If you find me in PT and want me to show you some skins I have listed below, I can :)**
+**If you find me in PT and want me to show you some skins I have listed below, I can :) just whisper me!**

 *bolded are ones im on most*